nsaikiran/impression/_posts/2017-10-07-Spring-Boot.md

 ### Why Spring Framework?

 > Whenever we observe boilerplate code,
-> we extract that out and invoke that from whereever we want that functionality.
+> we extract that out and invoke that from wherever we want that functionality.
 > If that piece of code is boilerplate code for most of the developers, then it will be part of a library or a framework.
-> And you need to be through with the *[guidelines][GuidelinesPOST]*
+> And you need to be thorough with the *[guidelines][GuidelinesPOST]*
 > for an effective and proper use of a framework or a library.

 Spring Framework is required because it provides lot of boilerplate code.
-Going through below videos will help in figuring out *what* boilerplate code it provies.
+Going through below videos will help in figuring out *what* boilerplate code it provides.
 - [Getting Started with Spring and SpringSource Tool Suite (STS) Part 1][SpringVideo1],
 - [Getting Started with Spring and SpringSource Tool Suite (STS) Part 2][SpringVideo2]